cmj0121/argus/README.md

 with 128-bit [ULID][1] like primary key and support few data types.

 ## Interface ##
-The argus provides two access interfaces: command-line and web API.
-The command-line interface provides simple [REPL (read-eval-print loop)][2] with few grammar support, and the web API is based on the [RESTFul][3].
+The argus provides one general interface to access the store: the web API is based on the [RESTFul][2].
+The

 ## Data Types ##